Performance

 One option to deal with this is to increase our steady-state write capacity by scaling up our database cluster, but this means under normal load much of our newly acquired (and expensive) write capacity goes unused.

 Instead, we wanted a way to dynamically adjust the design auto-save rate, asking each client to back off for a while.
 This would allow us to smooth out and control the demand for writes to the database during usage spikes.
-In networking terms, what we wanted was a way to send a back pressure signal to each client, telling it to change its auto-save rate.
+In networking terms, what we wanted was a way to send a back pressure(opens in a new tab or window) signal to each client, telling it to change its auto-save rate.

 Implementing a go-slow signal